JumpingKeyCaps/DynamicVisualEffectsAGSL/README.md

 ## 🚀 Implemented / In Progress Features

-This PoC is structured around four major graphic effects, each designed to be manipulated by specific interactions.
+This PoC is structured around 6 major graphic effects, each designed to be manipulated by specific interactions.

 ---